 Suzanne Methot is the author of the non-fiction book Legacy: Trauma, Story, and Indigenous Healing (ECW Press, 2019), co-author of the Grade 11 textbook Aboriginal Beliefs, Values, and Aspirations (Goodminds/Pearson Canada, 2011), and a contributor to Scholastic’s Take Action series of elementary classroom resource books.
 She is a social historian and speaker on human rights, pedagogy, Indigenous literatures, Indigenous worldviews, Indigenous approaches to health and wellness, trauma- and healing-informed practice, and decolonization.
-Suzanne also works as an editor, curriculum writer, and in program development for the education, health care, and museum sectors, and facilitates change-making sessions for staff teams and program participants.
+Suzanne also works as an editor, curriculum writer, and program developer for the education, health care, and museum sectors, where her work often includes facilitating change-making sessions for staff teams and program participants.

 Suzanne has 30 years of experience creating and applying equity and anti-oppression frameworks, beginning as an adult literacy and skills training practitioner (since 1991) and then as an elementary classroom teacher specializing in social justice education (since 2007).
 She has also worked in advocacy and direct–service positions at Indigenous organizations since 1992, serving community members who are marginalized by racism, poverty, homelessness, health status, addictions, mental-health challenges, crime, and victimization.